 Not being sick or weak is not enough.

-You want to be in a better, a total state of physical, mental and social health.
+You want to be in a better, total state of physical, mental, and social health.

 Do you feel right now that you are in such a state of health?